Windows App: Request E-Signatures

 According to tax rules, spouses doing a married-filing-jointly tax return must both sign.

-- The spouse’s contact is linked to the taxpayer’s account.
-(For more details, go here.)
+- The spouse’s contact is linked to the taxpayer account.
+(Here's more on contacts and accounts.)

 1. Toggle on Request client signature? just as you do when you need one person to e-sign (see above).
 First, add fields for the taxpayer, then select the spouse’s contact name in the Choose signer drop-down.

-2. Add fields for the spouse to sign.
+2. Add fields where the spouse should sign.
 For clarity, a different color is used for each signer.

 3. Сlick Send to get the document out to both spouses.

-- Both contacts linked to the account, the taxpayer and the spouse, receive an email with a unique link to the document pending e-signature.
+- Both contacts linked to the account, the taxpayer and their spouse, receive an email with a unique link to the document pending e-signature.